-This "For Teachers" section of the site is designed to help you make the most of all that we provide.
-New resources will be added on a regular basis, including a professional development video series.
-New lesson plans will be added every month.
+The “Welcome Teachers” section of the site is designed to help educators make the most of all that we provide.
+From professional development videos to standards and partner resources, this will be a home base for teachers who bring TeachRock into the classroom.
 We hope that you create an account, share your ideas, dig deep into the material provided, and become a long-term member of our group.
 What we have to offer comes alive only when teachers give it life.

 TeachRock is rooted in a teaching philosophy that believes students learn best when they truly connect with the material to which they’re introduced.
 Obviously, popular music is one such point of connection.
 This site is devoted to bringing music into the classroom as a gateway to substantive and meaningful exploration of a wide range of topics in Social Studies, English Language Arts, Humanities, Music and other subject areas.

 This curriculum is not simply about allowing students to listen to and enjoy music in school, but about empowering them to become more critical listeners and thinkers.
 We believe one of the most effective ways to do this is by regularly using material in our classrooms for which students have a natural and deep affection, by making our classrooms places students look forward to entering, and by teaching in a way that makes the classroom an engaging, enjoyable and exciting place for students to be.
 This curriculum is a tool that can help teachers do all of those things.